Project Schedule Comparison

 Construction management, whether provided by a general contractor (GC) or a construction manager (CM) hired by the client, coordinates materials, equipment, personnel, subcontractors, inspections, schedule, and budget to complete the building in accordance with the construction documents.
 The GC or CM also obtains all permits and ensures compliance with all regulatory agency requirements.

 The design team and the client both have essential roles during the construction phase.
 The contractor will prepare submittals and shop drawings for review and approval by the design team and the client.
-A timely review of these submittals and drawings is important because actual materials being supplied are compared with those specified in the design documents.
+Timely review of these submittals and drawings is important, because actual materials being supplied are compared with those specified in the design documents.

 Change orders are part of this phase even though every effort is made to minimize them.
 Unforeseeable conditions, such as unusual soil conditions, may be discovered during excavation or construction.
 Functional elements, such as court jurisdiction or the number and responsibility of staff, may change, and changes may develop from ambiguity in the documents.
 Change order requests are reviewed by the design team and, if approved by the client, prepared and issued as design changes.
 The cost and schedule are adjusted accordingly.
 It is important to fix responsibility for initiating and approving change orders, as they can result in considerable costs to the project.
 While many change orders are likely to be initiated by the court or other users of the facility, the owner (county or city) and the committee should be involved to ensure that changes do not threaten the project budget or jeopardize other areas of the design.